 Comprehensive maintenance.
 Everything in basic plus additional priority benefits: front-of-line dispatch on service calls, discount on repairs (typically 10-20% off labor), reduced or waived diagnostic fees, extended equipment warranties, and sometimes a small annual repair credit.
 Targets homeowners who want one-call peace-of-mind without paying for full coverage.

 Full coverage / parts and labor.
 Comprehensive plan plus most repair labor and many parts included at no additional cost.
 Pricing math has to absorb the expected repair cost across the customer base, which means a higher upfront price and tight enrollment criteria (typically systems under 10 years old and recently inspected).
-The retention-tier offering for shops with mature service businesses.
+The retention-tier offering for businesses with mature service operations.

 2025 Pricing Benchmarks